 - Looking at the rows, we can see the breakout of users grouped by day of app install.

 - The columns tell us how long it took users to complete the target action after app installation.
 Since our time interval is Daily, the bolded numbers above each column represent how many days post-install the subscription was started.
 Above the columns and numbers is a miniaturized bar chart visualization displaying the average of results for each column.

 - The bubbles indicate the percentage of a user group that completed the target action Subscribe and how many days after the cohorting action App Install they did it.

 We can modify our analysis using the options in the grey toolbar at the base of the query builder, as well as by using additional events or properties to create clauses.
 Let’s modify our cohort.

-- Next, let’s finish out our parameters by setting the “Where” clause to “is equal to no”
+- Finish out our parameters by setting the “Where” clause to “is equal to No".

 While there are strong conversion numbers within the first day of app installation, conversion drops dramatically after the first day.
 KittyCart should create ongoing promotions for new app users to incentivize box subscriptions.